Importing A Car Into The Philippines

 Get details on ways to save on shipping costs at https://nomadicfire.com/shipping-car-philippines/#savings

 Depending on where you are moving from, car shipping costs roughly $2,500 and $4,000 to transport your car to the Philippines.
-This price does not include any customs, duties, or import tax that will be required.
+This price does not include any customs, duties, or import tax required for the car.

-You can see a real-world example of the tax costs in the link below.
+You can see a real-world example of the tax costs of importing a car in the link below. https://nomadicfire.com/ship-your-car-to-the-philippines#tax-reason

 There is lots of paperwork involved in importing a vehicle into the Philippines.
 Document required include: a notarized FTEB Application Form, Affidavit of Undertaking, car registration showing the car has been in your name for at least 6-months, passport, and Certificate of Roadworthiness and Emission Compliance (CREC) issued from the country of origin.